noir-lang/noir/docs/docs/guides/js_apps/authwit.md

 - `wallets[1]` is the authwit reciever and caller of the function
 - `action` was [defined previously](#define-the-action)

-If you created an artbitrary message, you can create the authwit by replacing these params with the outer hash:
+If you created an arbitrary message, you can create the authwit by replacing these params with the outer hash:

-#include_code compute_outer_authwit_hash yarn-project/end-to-end/src/e2e_authwit.test.ts typescript
+#include_code compute_arbitrary_authwit_hash yarn-project/end-to-end/src/e2e_authwit.test.ts typescript

 Then add it to the wallet of the authwit receiver (the caller of the function):